httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Example-ParamList: abc;a=1;b=2; cde_456, (ghi;jk=4 l);q="9";r=w
 ~~~

 Parameters whose value is Boolean (see {{boolean}}) true MUST omit that value when serialized.
-For example:
+For example, the "a" parameter here is true, while the "b" parameter is false:

 ~~~ example
 Example-Int: 1; a; b=?0